The Corner Cabinet is the Keystone to Your Cabinet Layout

-In most small kitchens or kitchens with unique layouts, trying to pick the right corner cabinet can be the biggest challenge.
-While custom cabinets will offer a wider range of cabinets to choose from, if you are looking at stock cabinets or RTA cabinets like ours, you will end up with three traditional corner cabinets with the last resort of leaving some dead space in the corner (to me this is a waste of space, but in some kitchens it is unavoidable.
-The three cabinet choices are usually:
+In most small kitchens or kitchens with unique layouts, trying to pick the right corner cabinet can be a big challenge.
+While custom cabinets offer a wider range of cabinets to choose from, if you are looking at stock cabinets or RTA cabinets like ours, there are three options.

 So how do you know which one to choose?